Dutch education system

 The Dutch education system might look complex for internationals, but it's all a matter of reading about it to understand.
 The system starts with primary education.
 Following this, there are various forms of secondary education.
 The highest degree in the education system is a Ph.D.
 Below is a schematic representation of the Dutch education system.

 The government wants to support and encourage parents with young children to participate in the labor market.
 That is why the government contributes to the costs that parents incur for childcare.
-If your child is going to childcare or after-school childcare (buitenschoolse opvang – BSO), you may be eligible to receive childcare benefits (kinderopvangtoeslag).
-Childcare benefit is a contribution towards the costs of childcare.
+If both parents work or are following an integration course or a path to work, 'childcare allowance' can be applied for from the tax authorities.
+This is an income-related contribution to costs.

 PO | Basisschool / Primair onderwijs